-Circular No. 78/2021/TT-BTC (“Circular”) takes effect from 01 July 2022.
-However, the State is currently encouraging agencies, organizations and individuals to update their applications as regulations on electronic invoices and documents are changing according to the Circular before 01 July 2022.
-Particularly, SMEs, cooperatives, household businesses, and individuals who don’t transact with tax authorities by electronic means, or do not have adequate digital infrastructure to make and transmit e-invoice data to the buyer and to the tax authorities must purchase invoices from the tax authority as prescribed in Article 23 of Decree 123/2020/ND-CP.
-Here are the latest changes to Electronic invoicing (“E-invoice”) system made by the Circular.
+In the light of the Circular No. 78/2021/TT-BTC (“Circular”) taking effect from the 1st of July, 2022, the State currently encourages agencies, organizations and individuals to update their applications as regulations on electronic invoices and documents are change to follow the Circular before the 1st July 2022.
+Particularly, SMEs, cooperatives, household businesses, and individuals who do not transact with tax authorities by electronic means, or do not have adequate digital infrastructure to generate and/or transmit e-invoice data to the buyer and to the tax authorities must purchase invoices from the tax authority as prescribed in Article 23 of Decree 123/2020/ND-CP.
+Here are the latest changes to electronic invoicing (“E-invoice”) system made by the Circular.

 The management of e-invoices by tax authorities has changed significantly after the Circular with the introduction of new rules as follows:

 - In case the e-invoice has errors, the tax authority’s code must be re-issued, or if the e-invoice has errors that need to be adjusted or replaced, the seller can notify such adjustment for each invoice with errors or notify the adjustment of multiple incorrect e-invoices to the tax authorities by no later than the last day of the value-added tax declaration period in which the adjusted e-invoice arises.

 - In case the invoice issued by seller while collecting money before or while providing the service is terminated or cancelled, the seller shall cancel such e-invoice and notify the tax authority about the cancellation of the invoice.

 - In case the e- invoice has errors and the seller adjusted or replacement, but the invoice continues to have errors, the seller shall follow the same method previously used for rectification.